๐ŸŒ Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-โ˜• Cafes with WiFi + 7.9 -- 30 Numerous beachfront and local cafes offer free WiFi, with speeds generally sufficient for work.
-Selection is decent but not as dense as in Seminyak.
+โ˜• Cafes with WiFi + 7.1 -- 30 Many beachfront and local cafes offer free WiFi, so finding a spot to work is easy, though connection speeds can vary.

 ๐ŸŒŸ QUALITY OF LIFE